2019 – It’s All Over But The Crying…

 Well the 2019 paragliding and hang gliding season on Mount 7 has come and gone.
 Snow arrived at The Lookout at the end of September this year.
 While there were a few warmer days in the valley through October, snow on the upper part of the access road continued to accumulate.
 Weather was unsettled and windy throughout the month so generally there was not much incentive to head up, even for a late season sledder.

-Spring and Summer this year was somewhat disappointing.
+Spring and Summer this year were somewhat disappointing.
 The Lookout was accessible by vehicle relatively early (last week of May) but June, July, August & September could essentially be described in a very few words – rainy and unsettled.
 Some of the nicer, more flyable days tended to be compromised by less than appealing wind forecasts.

 The good news is that the generally wet weather resulted in far fewer wildfires throughout BC and none in The Columbia Valley.
 After last year’s smokefest through August and September, this year’s “clear mountain air” seemed a bit of a bonus even if the days were not ideal for flying.